 Although most cases of cesarean sections are performed in emergency situations, a dog breeder can choose to take surgical delivery instead of natural birth for personal reasons.
 This process of deciding based on personal preference is referred to as an elective C-section.

-A dam who already has a history of one or more hysterotomies is an ideal candidate for repeating the same delivery process, and it’s often times advisable.
-In cases in which the dam has a history of dystocia (birthing difficulties), an elective C-section can prove to be the most viable option for both mum and pups as to avoid similar predicaments.
-Other reasons in which a dog owner may decide to choose a caesarean section for her dam is the size of the litter expected.
+A dam who already has a history of one or more hysterotomies is an ideal candidate for repeating the same delivery process, and it’s oftentimes advisable.
+In cases in which the dam has a history of dystocia (birthing difficulties), an elective C-section can prove to be the most viable option for both mum and pups to avoid similar predicaments.
+Other reasons in which a dog owner may decide to choose a cesarean section for her dam is the size of the litter expected.
 Considerably small or considerably large litters qualify for C-sections.

 Another common and non-emergency reason for C-sections in dogs is due to their breed types.
 Some breeds cannot facilitate a natural vaginal delivery and require a hysterotomy to prevent complications and possible death.
 A list of the top 10 dog breeds that require cesarean delivery include: